People Against Genocide Everywhere

 • Planning and Deployment: The planning phase involves establishing a joint working group to coordinate the political, military, operational, and logistical aspects of the deployment.

 The entire process from the GA vote to the deployment of forces can take from ten days to a few months, depending on the complexity and urgency of the situation.
-This is precisely why our forces from Day ONE of Phase One we need to be in coordination and agreement with this timeline and plan in all countries.
+This is precisely why our forces from Day ONE of Phase One need to be in coordination and agreement with this timeline and plan in all countries.

-Under Phase 3 once the vote is taken and a 2/3 majority has voted yes to The Uniting for Peace Resolution concrete plan for deployment of a UN-mandated multinational armed protective force to Gaza Immediately:
+Under Phase 3, once the vote is taken and a 2/3 majority has voted yes to The Uniting for Peace Resolution concrete plan for deployment of a UN-mandated multinational armed protective force to Gaza Immediately:

 • Again, this follows Phase 2 in all aspects including building a third major demonstration for this Phase and building even larger and more sustained picket lines at Federal buildings, UN headquarters and satellite offices, and all Ports.